 Thank you all so much for your nice comments about my "K".
 It's so nice when a project that's been with you for so long is finally unveiled and appreciated.

+This year I had high hopes for my garden.
+We were going to tear out a large and annoying ewe to enlarge our garden space and then we were going to create retaining walls to define the bed better and plant a fabulous variety of heirloom veggies and flowers started from seeds we bought last year at Monticello.
 We did have the ewe removed and I lined up my slave labor to assist with my big Mothers Day project for 2008 and then the rains came.
 And they never stopped.
 Finally, I ran out to the local garden store, grabbed a few little plants, stuck them in the ground between downpours and considered myself lucky.
 Better luck next year.

+Above you can see my herbs.
+These were all planted last year and they are thriving and providing us with delightful scents and flavorful foods.
+Fromt front to back we have lavender, savory, rosemary, and sage.
 Here's something new... cantaloupe .
 I grew these last year too but I had a small problem determining when it was ripe enough to pick.
 This year my goal is to pick it and eat it before it rots on the vine.

 The cantaloupe is a slow starter but there are other plants that are off to a fast and very promising start.
 Like my zucchini and my green peppers.
 Not only are those flowers pretty - they're a sign of yummy things to come.